ajwad-shaikh/CloudNine/README.md

 ## Dataset

-The Dataset was ordered from MOSDAC (Meteorological and Oceanographic Satellite Data Archival Centre) maintained and sourced from Indian Space Research Organization (ISRO) Kalpana Satellite.
+The Dataset was ordered from [MOSDAC (Meteorological and Oceanographic Satellite Data Archival Centre)](https://www.mosdac.gov.in/) maintained and sourced from Indian Space Research Organization (ISRO) Kalpana Satellite's VHF Sensor.
 We have 603 satellite images in HDF5 format but due to the bulk size of the dataset, it has not been included in the repository.

 To get the project to work, you need the complete or at least part of the database -